 Participants are welcome to check into the Mammoth Hot Springs Hotel beginning at 4:00 p.m.
 After checking in, guests will meet a Yellowstone Forever field educator for an orientation.
 Education staff will go over the program itinerary, discuss clothing and equipment needed for daily outings, and answer any questions participants may have.
-After the orientation, guests will have dinner reservations at the Mammoth Hot Springs Dining Room.
+After the orientation, guests will have dinner at the Mammoth Hot Springs Dining Room.

-- 5:30 p.m.
-Orientation at Mammoth Hot Springs Conference Room Specific room to be determined; ask front desk for directions. - 6:45 p.m.
-Participant Dinner at Mammoth Dining Room
+5:30 p.m.
+Orientation at Mammoth Hot Springs Conference Room Specific room to be determined; ask front desk for directions

-7:30 p.m.
+7:15 p.m. & Participant Dinner at Mammoth Dining Room7:30 p.m.
 Dinner for this night is provided and reservations have been pre-booked.
-Confirm reservations at check-in.